hlaroche/Minutes/minutes/session_3.md

 * Consider SPUD, though just being a prototype so far…

 #### Humberto La Roche
 * The radio environment is extremely complex.
-TCP is a very difficult protocol to be used there.
-They are living in different realities
+TCP is a very difficult protocol to be used in the radio environment.
+TCP and the radio are living in different realities
-* Middleboxes are not going to work well when encryption becomes commonplace, but there is an entity who knows everything in a mobile network: the base station.
+* Middleboxes are not going to work well when encryption becomes commonplace, but there is a set of entities who are supposed to be designed to know as much as possible about everything in a mobile network: the base stations.
 Information from the base station can be of high value for any other entity in the communication path.
 Middleboxes will be necessary in the mobile networks, at least as a boundary between the two worlds.
-They are not necessary a good or bad thing
+They are not necessarily a good or bad thing and could consume state information from the base stations (such as congestion state)
 * There are clear use cases for collaborative frameworks between content providers and mobile operators
 * Enhanced content distribution (with costs shared by both parties)
 * The case of header enrichment
 * Objections among the audience to this particular case, associated with enrichment being a super-cookie
-* Parental control
+* Parental controls
-* Throughput guidance is a great idea
+* Throughput guidance is a great idea and could be used to equip a middlebox with information it needs to improve the user experience.

 #### Andreas Terzis
 * Throughput guidance is part of a bigger effort about the network sharing information with the end points